Nehemiah Chapter Three

 Nehemiah 3:1

-Eliashib the high priest and his fellow priests went to work and rebuilt the Sheep Gate.
-They dedicated it and set its doors in place, building as far as the Tower of the Hundred, which they dedicated, and as far as the Tower of Hananel.
+Then Elyashiv the cohen hagadol set out with his fellow cohanim, and they rebuilt the Sheep Gate.
+They consecrated it and set up its doors; they consecrated it as far as the Tower of the Hundred and on to the Tower of Hanan’el.

 The rebuilding starts with the Sheep Gate which was the gate where the animals were brought into the city for the sacrifice.
 This was the most important of the gates as, without the sacrifices, there could be no healing of the relationship between God and man.
 The name Eliashib means "God restores" and it is just amazing how God is in charge of even the smallest of details.
 The priests worked in this area between the Tower of the Hundred (also known as the Tower of Hammeah which meant "which see") and the Tower of Hananel (which meant "God is gracious").
 We get a beautiful picture of Jesus in this verse as John the Baptist called Him the "Lamb of God, who takes away the sin of the world".
 The Tower of the Hundred reminds us of the parable that Jesus told in Luke 15 about leaving the ninety nine to go find the one that is lost.
 On most occasions when Jesus entered Jerusalem, He entered through this gate but the final time He entered the city He did not go through this gate.
 Jesus our "Sheep Gate" shows us that "God is gracious" to all "which see" that He is the Son of God and He paid for our sins.
 It is also interesting to note that the priests (even the high priest) were involved in the physical labor of rebuilding the wall.